gamozolabs/orange_slice/README.md

 This deterministic hypervisor is going to be designed from the start for fuzzing.
 Having determinism in a hypervisor would allow us to never have an issue with reproducing a bug, regardless of how complex the bug is.
 However as a hypervisor we will benefit from the performance of hardware-accelerated virtualization.

+## TL;DR

+The end goal is a deterministic hypervisor, capable of booting Windows and Linux, with less than a 5x performance slowdown to achieve instruction-and-cycle level determinism for cycle counts and interrupt boundaries.

 # About Me

 [Twitter]